What is a passphrase?

 In terms of which is more secure, both passwords and passphrases can be secure.
 However, because many individuals attempt to remember traditional passwords on their own, they are often weak or reused across multiple accounts.
 This increases the likelihood of those passwords being cracked or easily guessed by cybercriminals.
 Passphrases, on the other hand, are typically more secure because they’re longer, contain spaces or separators, have uppercase and lowercase letters and include symbols.

-Types of Passphrases
+Types of passphrases

 There are many different types of passphrases, but here are two of the most common types that are used.